SSO Management¶

 Login Verification¶

-- Log in via email to Guance SSO page: https://auth.guance.com/login/sso;
+- Log in via email to the Guance SSO page: https://auth.guance.com/login/sso.

-- Enter the email address configured during SSO creation to access all authorized workspaces for that identity provider;
+- Enter the email address configured during SSO creation to access all workspaces authorized by this identity provider.

 Note

-- If the workspace has enabled role mapping, but the current user does not match any role or the role mapping is disabled, a prompt of "No access permission" will appear;
+- If the workspace has role mapping enabled, but the current user does not match any role or role mapping is disabled, the message "No access permission" will be displayed.

-- After deleting the identity provider from the workspace, users selecting SSO login will no longer see unauthorized workspaces.
+- After an identity provider is deleted from the workspace, users will not see unauthorized workspaces when selecting SSO login.